 A Jesuit liberal arts education

 Values based and characterized by intellectual rigor, a Jesuit education aims to ensure your learning has meaning.
-You'll gain both depth of knowledge and breadth of experience, and you’ll learn to understand and consider diverse points of view.
-The curriculum at Loyola is divided into three parts: the core, the major, and electives.
-The core contains courses essential to the liberal arts foundation of a Jesuit education—a classical or foreign language, literature, writing, natural and applied science, social science, fine arts, history, philosophy, ethics, diversity, and theology—and these courses are completed by all students throughout their four years.
-Through service learning, research, practicums, field experience, internships, and independent study, students extend classroom learning throughout their coursework and obtain valuable skills and experience.
+You’ll gain both depth of knowledge and breadth of experience, and you’ll learn to understand and consider diverse points of view.
+The curriculum at Loyola is divided into three parts: the core, your major, and electives.
+The core contains courses essential to the liberal arts foundation of a Jesuit education—a classical or foreign language, literature, writing, natural and applied science, social science, fine arts, history, philosophy, ethics, diversity, and theology.
+These courses are completed by all students throughout their four years.
+Through service learning, research, practicums, fieldwork, internships, and independent study, students extend classroom learning throughout their coursework and obtain valuable skills and experience.

 The Greyhound Nation

-With just under 4,000 undergraduates from 40 states, six continents, and over 40 countries, Loyola is big enough to inspire and challenge you yet small enough to be welcoming, personal, and accessible.
-Surrounded by people from different backgrounds with diverse interests, you’ll be immersed in an experience that is sure to be rich and guaranteed to surprise you.
+With just under 4,000 undergraduates from 40 states, 40+ countries, and six continents, Loyola is big enough to inspire and challenge you yet small enough to be welcoming, personal, and accessible.
+Surrounded by people from different backgrounds with diverse interests, you’ll be immersed in an experience that's sure to be rich and guaranteed to surprise you.
 You’ll feel comfortable taking big risks, asking bold questions, and trying new things.
 And you’ll forge deep, meaningful relationships with your peers, professors, coaches, classmates, and neighbors.

 Nothing sets Loyola apart more than the role that mentorship and guidance play in your experience.
 With a student-faculty ratio of approximately 12:1 and an average class size of 20, students are individually taught—and taught as individuals.
 Our 350+ full-time faculty members are committed teachers, advisors, scholars, and experts in their fields.
 Loyola professors push students to the limits of their intellect and imagination.